 - 1. Exhibitors will be judged on handling skill.
 Exhibitors should have appropriate "show" lead for their dogs. - 2.
-The 4-H'ers winning DeKalb County Champion Jr. or Sr. Showmanship classes at the Multi County 4-H Dog Show may represent DeKalb County at the State Fair 4-H Dog Show.
-If the Champions are unable to attend, the alternate may represent the county.
+Only the persons winning Champion Jr. & Sr. Showmanship classes at the Ogle County 4-H Fair may represent Ogle County at the State Fair 4-H Dog Show.
+If the Champions are unable to attend, the alternate may represent the county. - 3.
+Pre-registration is required in Fair Entry to receive a premium.
+Last minute entries may not receive a premium. - 4.
+All 4-H'ers are eligible for showmanship.